 This lecture by Thomas Blom Hansen, Stanford University, will explore how virtually all the most consequential ideas emerging from the ‘republic of letters’ – human freedom and autonomy, popular self-determination, property rights, civility, liberal toleration, and much else - arose as direct answers to the new epistemic, moral and political challenges of empire.
 It was the global encounter with Europe’s others, not as equals but as subject populations, that forced European thinkers to ponder the human condition in a new conceptual language of universalism.
 Empire afforded this intellectual legacy, including its liberal and illiberal potentials, a global standing and authority that is still unfolding.

-This event inaugurates a two year series on The contested idea of Europe: Global perspectives and possibilities for European cultural policy, co-sponsored by the Hertie School of Governance and the Federal Foreign Office.
+This event inaugurates a two year series on The contested idea of Europe: Global perspectives and possibilities for European cultural policy, co-sponsored by the Hertie School and the Federal Foreign Office.

 Thomas Blom Hansen is the Reliance-Dhirubhai Ambani Professor in South Asian Studies and Professor in Anthropology at Stanford University.
 He is also the Director of Stanford’s Center for South Asia where he is charged with building a substantial new program.
 He has many and broad interests spanning South Asia and Southern Africa, several cities and multiple theoretical and disciplinary interests from political theory and continental philosophy to psychoanalysis, comparative religion and contemporary urbanism.